The Pipulate Philosophy: Empowering Users Through Principled Simplicity

 - How it Works:

-- Workflows are sequences of steps.
+method initializes workflows just like Jupyter’s “Run All Cells” - executing from top to bottom until encountering a step requiring input. - Workflows are sequences of steps.
 When a workflow instance is initiated (by providing a unique key), it automatically progresses through all steps for which data has already been provided.

 - It stops at the first step requiring user input or action.